 While all of the Covenants have their place, some simply perform better on a day to day basis than others.

-- Kyrian — Excellent single-target and cleave burst with a short cooldown, but has high variance. excellent pick for Raiding and Mythic+.
+- Kyrian — Excellent single-target and cleave burst with a short cooldown.
+Excellent pick for Raiding and Mythic+.
 Kyrian performs admirably regardless of combat duration.
 Best Covenant to pick when considering PvE, PvP, and off-speccing altogether.

 - Venthyr — Excellent single-target and cleave burst with a long cooldown and low variance.
 They also bring some group heal and comes with a teleport.
 Strong pick for Raiding and for Mythic+ during Tyrannical weeks.
 Good pick for Mythic+ during Fortified weeks.
 Heavily dependant on favorable combat durations and timings for Ashen Hallow to perform well.

 - Night Fae — Strong utility for group members and comes with a blink.
 Strong pick for both Raiding and Mythic+ when utilized properly.
 The Night Fae Covenant will prioritize group performance over personal performance when utilized correctly, so be prepared to give the Night Fae blessings to other players.

-- Necrolord — Currently slightly undertuned and does not bring anything that the others do not already offer.
+- Necrolord — Still undertuned and does not bring anything that the others do not already offer.